sahrk/DGGRID/INSTALL.md

     dggrid someMetaFileName.meta

-or with either or both of the informational flags:
+and/or with either of the informational flags:

     dggrid -v
     dggrid -h